He/Him/HisLicensed Clinical Social Worker, LCSW Specialties • Insurance & Fees • Locations

 George Hogenson is a Licensed Clinical Social Worker and Jungian psychoanalyst in the Chicago Loop who specializes in trauma, sexuality, aging-related concerns, and college & graduate student mental health.
-He has extensive experience working with gay men and lesbians as well as adults across the lifespan.
+He has extensive experience working adults across the lifespan.
 Many individuals who come to see George have a history of trauma, including sexual abuse and/or incest.
 George also works with the combination of personal and professional issues that arise at management levels in large organizations.

-George utilizes insight-oriented approaches that are grounded in Jungian and Psychoanalytic therapies.
-He frequently does long-term, deep work with his clients to help them to get to the heart of their issues and really explore who they are and what they want out of life.
-He has over three decades of experience working with gay men and helping them develop self-acceptance in addition to exploring how their relationship with their father may have shaped their worldview, if applicable.
+George utilizes insight-oriented approaches that are grounded in Jungian and Psychoanalytic therapies including dream work and other symbolic material.
+He frequently does long-term, deep work with his clients to help them to get to the heart of their issues and explore who they are and what they want out of life.

-George has developed a safe, nonjudgmental space for all genders, races, and backgrounds.
+George provides a safe, nonjudgmental space for all gender orientations, races, and backgrounds.
 He supports his clients on their journey towards healing and helps them recognize that their thoughts and feelings are valid.
-He received his PhD in Philosophy from Yale University and his MA from the University of Chicago.
+George received his PhD in Philosophy from Yale University and his MA from the University of Chicago.
 He also received a diploma in Analytical Psychology from the C. G. Jung Institute of Chicago.
 His office is located steps from the Jackson and Harold Washington Library-State/Van Buren stops off the Blue, Red, Purple, Brown, Pink, and Orange lines.

 Trauma - Coping and healing after threatening or scary events, such as witnessing accidents or experiencing sexual, verbal, emotional, or physical abuse